-No evidence of survival advantage for type 2 diabetes patients who are overweight or obeseJanuary 15th, 2014 in Diabetes /
+No evidence of survival advantage for type 2 diabetes patients who are overweight or obeseJanuary 15, 2014 in Medicine & Health / Diabetes

 Being overweight or obese does not lead to improved survival among patients with type 2 diabetes.
 The large-scale study led by Harvard School of Public Health (HSPH) researchers refutes previous studies that have suggested that, for people with diabetes, being overweight or obese could lead to lower mortality for people compared with normal-weight persons—the so-called "obesity paradox."